ajiayi-debug/StockPPOLLMresearch/README.md

 # StockPPOLLMresearch
-Repo for Project for DSA4213 NLP based on stock trading using PPO and a finetuned LLM for downstream financial news undertsanding task
+Repo for Project for DSA4213 NLP based on stock trading using PPO and a finetuned LLM for downstream financial news understanding task